Honduras/Guatemala/Belize

 - Discover the extraordinary Maya ruins at Copán, Tikal, Cahal Pech, Iximche and Lamanai.

-- In Honduras, examine traditional chocolate production and visit a local school for insights into the educational system.
+- Examine traditional chocolate production in Honduras and visit a local school for insights into the educational system.

 - Embrace the old-world charm of Antigua and learn about local handicraft traditions at the famous colorful Indigenous market of Chichicastenango, filled with textiles, handicrafts and food.